Church of Saint Sava: Planning

-With the invocation of Justinian's Haghia Sophia the size of the church was even larger than that called for in the initial competition.
-As they developed their project, Nestoroviċ and Deroko reflected the growing enthusiasm of one part of the population that wanted Belgrade to have one of the largest Orthodox churches in the world.
-The size, height and weight of the dome were meant to surpass the grandeur of Haghia Sophia.
-From the initially planned 60 x 60 m, the church had now grown to a square of 80 x 90 m and could hold 10.000 instead of 6.000 worshippers.
-The diameter of the dome had much enlarged and was to compete with some of the great domed cathedrals of late antiquity, renaissance, baroque and the historicism epoch.
-As thus the only reference for the synthetic redraft of the Nestorović/Deroko design came from the Haghia Sophia, which possessed a dome that initially had a diameter of 33 m.
-As it had been the cathedral of the capital city of the Byzantine Empire, its design was naturally imposed on the Belgrade Cathedral, as it was more appropriate for its urban context, than were the minor monastic churches of rural areas.
+With the invocation of Justinian's Hagia Sophia the size of the church was even larger than that called for in the initial competition.
+As they developed the project, Nestorović and Deroko reflected the growing enthusiasm of one part of the population that wanted Belgrade to have one of the largest Orthodox churches in the world.
+The size, height and weight of the dome were meant to surpass the grandeur of Hagia Sophia.
+From the initially planned 60x60m, the church had now grown to 80x90m and could hold 10,000 instead of 6,000 worshippers.
+The enlarged diameter of the dome was to compete with the great domed cathedrals of late antiquity, renaissance, baroque and historicism epoch.
+As thus the only reference for the synthetic redraft of the Nestorović-Deroko design came from the Hagia Sophia, which possessed a dome that initially had a diameter of 33m.
+As it had been the cathedral of the Byzantine capital, its design was naturally imposed on Belgrade as it was more appropriate for its urban context, than minor monastic churches of rural areas.
 With it, the idea to orient to national tradition was abandoned.
 This decision was highly criticised by public opinion, but not by the professional public, which didn't find many arguments for the proposal of building such a great church on the basis of the national tradition.
-The homogeneity of the interior space had come into consideration, which had been so successfully accomplished in the universally acclaimed Haghia Sophia.
-With the evolution of the model, Nestorović synthesized this with the proposal of Deroko into a final model, which resembled the dimensions of the Haghia Sophia and paraphrased several of its architectural achievements, but had created an interior space of its very own.
+The homogeneity of the interior space had come into consideration, which had been so successfully accomplished in the universally acclaimed Hagia Sophia.
+With the evolution of the model, Nestorović synthesized this with the proposal of Deroko into a final model, which resembled the dimensions of the Hagia Sophia and paraphrased several of its architectural achievements, but had created an interior space of its very own.
 It had a strictly centrally planned design with four apses which create a very dense, spacious and yet intimate interior.

-As Branko Pešić, who continued the building after the long building ban, described it in 1988:

-The adoption of the "Haghia Sophia" was led by impulses from western academic circles and literature, above all French and German, which acknowledged the Byzantine tradition in the rationality of construction from which followed spatial clarity, shown in a logical visually apparent image of the constructive system in the building structure.